 SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

-Here's a bold claim to start: most people are choosing their web host based on outdated information, and it's costing them.
-If you've spent more than five minutes researching web hosting, you've already seen both names.
-SiteGround and Bluehost dominate the WordPress hosting conversation — SiteGround because it's genuinely earned a reputation for performance, Bluehost because WordPress.org still lists it as a recommended host (a recommendation that, frankly, deserves way more scrutiny than most people give it).
-This comparison is for anyone building a WordPress site, a small business presence, or a portfolio who doesn't want to waste money on a host that can't keep up.
+Here's the thing: most people are picking a web host based on information that's already outdated, and it's probably costing them more than they realize.
+If you've spent any real time researching hosting, you've definitely seen both of these names everywhere.
+SiteGround and Bluehost dominate the WordPress hosting conversation — SiteGround because it's actually earned its reputation for solid performance, Bluehost because WordPress.org still lists it as recommended (though that endorsement deserves a lot more scrutiny than most people give it).
+This comparison is meant for anyone building a WordPress site, launching a small business presence, or creating a portfolio who doesn't want to throw money at a host that can't keep up.

-I've been in this industry for a decade.
-I've seen hosts rise, get acquired, cut corners, and either recover or spiral into mediocrity.
-Both of these have a story.
-Let's dig into the actual numbers and features — not the marketing copy.
+I've been working in this industry for a decade.
+I've watched hosts rise, get purchased, cut corners, and either bounce back or slowly fall apart.
+Both of these companies have their own story.
+Let's look at what the actual data shows — not what the marketing departments want you to hear.

 Quick SiteGround vs Bluehost Comparison Table